-- 29. The purpose of the requirements for ongoing professional education, where they exist, is to ensure familiarity with current developments in relevant areas of law and practice.35 As pointed out above (see supra), IOHs are expected to be competent to undertake the work for which they are appointed.
-Thus an IOH should maintain appropriate levels of knowledge of, and experience in, the administration of insolvencies, and to engage on an ongoing basis in continuing professional development.36 - 30.
+- 29. The purpose of the requirements for ongoing professional education, where they exist, is to ensure familiarity with current developments in relevant areas of law and practice.37 As pointed out above (see supra), IOHs are expected to be competent to undertake the work for which they are appointed.
+Thus an IOH should maintain appropriate levels of knowledge of, and experience in, the administration of insolvencies, and to engage on an ongoing basis in continuing professional development.38 - 30.
 The majority of the 22 States surveyed follow the previous recommendation and take into consideration CPE for IOHs.
-In some of the reviewed countries, a specific CPE is mandatory for IOHs,37 and its organisation is carried away either by Professional Bodies and Associations, or by the Government itself.38 In some countries, CPE is required for lawyers and accountants, but not specifically for IOHs.39
+In some of the reviewed countries, a specific CPE is mandatory for IOHs,39 and its organisation is carried away either by Professional Bodies and Associations, or by the Government itself.40 In some countries, CPE is required for lawyers and accountants, but not specifically for IOHs.41 - 31.
+Where CPE for IOHs is not an obligation, it is normally possible to undertake it on a voluntary basis.42